 Do… understand that by submitting an entry, you permit us to reprint and publish entry to promote you and/or the work of Ageless Authors in anthologies, news stories or critical reviews.
 We will coordinate those kinds of uses with you.

 Don’t… submit directly to Ageless Authors by email or regular mail.

 Don’t… provide page numbers.
 No footers or headers, no endnotes and especially no footnotes.
 We just want your creative writing, not sources or explanations of your writing.
 This makes editing easier if we select the work for publishing.

 Don’t… enter with the idea that you can continue to work on your entry.
 Judging will be done throughout the contest, so writing cannot.

 All contact information supplied with submissions can be used to inform entrants about future contests, anthologies or any other activity of Ageless Authors.
 We will never sell your contact info to a third party.

-If you have difficulty with Submittable.com, they offer support.
-If that fails, get your kids or grandkids to help.
-After all, you taught them to use a spoon.
+If you have any trouble submitting, ask your kids or grandkids.
+After all, you taught them how to use a spoon.